iolaoye/ETL-Pipeline/README.md

 ## Acknowledgements

- The publicly available resources used for the project
+ The publicly available resources used in the project